Drug Monograph

 Albuterol is a beta-adrenergic agonist with primary effects on bronchial smooth muscle, but systemic beta-adrenergic stimulation may occur, particularly at higher doses or with oral administration.
 Careful patient selection and monitoring are essential.

-• Cardiovascular disease: Use with caution in patients with cardiac dysrhythmias, cardiomyopathy, or other cardiac dysfunction, as tachycardia and arrhythmias may occur.
+- Cardiovascular disease: Cardiovascular disease: Use with caution in patients with cardiac dysrhythmias, cardiomyopathy, or other cardiac dysfunction, as tachycardia and arrhythmias may occur.

-• Hypertension: Beta-adrenergic stimulation may exacerbate hypertension; monitor blood pressure when clinically indicated.
+- Hypertension: Hypertension: Beta-adrenergic stimulation may exacerbate hypertension; monitor blood pressure when clinically indicated.

-• Seizure disorders: CNS stimulation may lower seizure threshold; use cautiously in patients with a history of seizures.
+- Seizure disorders: Seizure disorders: CNS stimulation may lower seizure threshold; use cautiously in patients with a history of seizures.

-• Hyperthyroidism: Sensitivity to sympathomimetic effects may be increased; adverse cardiovascular effects are more likely.
+- Hyperthyroidism: Hyperthyroidism: Sensitivity to sympathomimetic effects may be increased; adverse cardiovascular effects are more likely.

-• Diabetes mellitus: Albuterol may cause transient hyperglycemia; monitor glycemic control in diabetic patients.
+- Diabetes mellitus: Diabetes mellitus: Albuterol may cause transient hyperglycemia; monitor glycemic control in diabetic patients.

-• Hypokalemia: Beta-agonists promote intracellular potassium shifts, potentially causing transient hypokalemia, especially with high doses or concurrent diuretic therapy.
+- Hypokalemia: Hypokalemia: Beta-agonists promote intracellular potassium shifts, potentially causing transient hypokalemia, especially with high doses or concurrent diuretic therapy.

-• Long-term use in cats: Regular (racemic) albuterol may increase airway inflammation; restrict use to acute rescue therapy rather than chronic management.
+- Long-term use in cats: Long-term use in cats: Regular (racemic) albuterol may increase airway inflammation; restrict use to acute rescue therapy rather than chronic management.

-• Species sensitivity: Horses receiving high inhaled doses may develop sweating, excitement, muscle twitching, or hypokalemia; monitor closely.
+- Species sensitivity: Species sensitivity: Horses receiving high inhaled doses may develop sweating, excitement, muscle twitching, or hypokalemia; monitor closely.

-• Product confusion: Do not confuse albuterol with atenolol or salbutamol with salmeterol, as dosing errors may result in severe adverse effects.
+- Product confusion: Product confusion: Do not confuse albuterol with atenolol or salbutamol with salmeterol, as dosing errors may result in severe adverse effects.

 Drug Interactions